detectmylove/detectmylove/README.md

 <p align="center"> <img src="https://64.media.tumblr.com/c816904237541793aad726130e4f2b2d/4e3cc786b21322f7-b2/s1280x1920/a2156cd6c1751fa425036ab3bfbc4b8f0a865452.gifv" </p>
 <p align="center"> you may refer to me as ADRIENNE or CROW! i use they / he / prince pronouns.
 <p align="center"> things i like are the persona series, hyv games, pop-punk, and phighting.
-<p align="center"> i yumeship, but i'm also taken by my lovely partner ❤︎ 3 .
-2 .
-25
+<p align="center"> i do yumeship, but i'm more or less okay with sharing as long as you don't talk about some of my f/o's publicly or with me (the ones in question are on my strawpage). kins of my f/o's OR people who yume my kins are still welcome to interact, if they so wish.

 <p align="center"> <img src="https://64.media.tumblr.com/af75727a9bf318e329d9fe85d04913af/747fb953865f7dc8-c2/s400x600/16c984be38a65f2d2b0a39dbdb1956c9f52cfeea.gifv" </p>